 - Mediation.
 Faster and cheaper than family court.
 A neutral mediator can produce a signed, notarized travel-permission agreement scoped to a specific trip.

 - Petition the family court for a travel order.
-A judge can authorize a specific trip over the other parent's objection — especially when the objection is unreasonable, or when the trip serves the child's interest.
+A judge can authorize a specific trip over the other parent's objection, especially when the objection is unreasonable or when the trip serves the child's interest (a sick grandparent, a once-in-a-lifetime educational opportunity, a custody-order-permitted vacation).

 If your custody order includes a non-removal clause and you're considering moving abroad, talk to a family-law attorney before signaling that intent to the other parent.
 See How to Revoke a Power of Attorney for related guidance on legal-authority documents.

-Special situations: grandparents, school trips, foster care, dual citizens
+Special situations: grandparents, school trips, foster care, and dual citizens

 Grandparents and other relatives.
-Treat exactly like an unrelated accompanying adult: both parents sign a notarized letter naming the grandparent, the child, the dates, and the destinations.
-Explicitly authorize the grandparent to consent to urgent medical care.
+Treat exactly like an unrelated accompanying adult: both parents (or the sole legal-custody parent) sign a notarized letter naming the grandparent, the child, the dates, and the destinations.
+The letter should explicitly authorize the grandparent to consent to urgent medical care.

 School, sports, religious, and summer-camp trips.
-Most U.S. schools accept a single master permission form for domestic trips.
-International school trips need individually notarized letters from both parents naming the accompanying adult(s).
+For domestic trips, most U.S. schools accept a single master permission form supplied by the program.
+For international school trips — increasingly common at the high school level — each child should travel with an individually notarized letter from both parents naming the accompanying adult(s), even if a master form was signed at enrollment.

 Foster care and kinship caregivers.
 The placement order or written authorization from the state child-welfare agency is what authorizes you to consent.
-Most carriers will accept the state-agency letter in place of a parental signature.
+Most carriers and border officers will accept the state-agency letter in place of a parental signature.
+Carry the original or a certified copy.

 Adopted children.
-Carry the final decree of adoption, especially during the first year of international travel.
+Carry the final decree of adoption, especially during the first year of international travel after adoption.
+Pre-adoption guardianship orders are not always recognized as full parental authority abroad.
 See our Temporary Guardianship Agreement guide for the analogous short-term authorization.

 How child travel consent differs from related documents